This vegan tomato basil soup is rich and creamy and served with a drizzle of homemade basil oil. Super easy and restaurant worthy!

 - Olive Oil

 - Add the olive oil, onion and garlic to a pot and sauté until softened.
-Then add the oregano, dried basil, carrots, celery, canned tomatoes and fresh tomatoes and mix together.
+Then add the oregano, dried basil, carrots, celery, canned tomatoes, fresh tomatoes and vegetable stock and mix together.

-- Then add in the vegetable stock and bring to the boil.
-Turn down the heat, cover the pot and leave to simmer until the carrots are softened.
+- Bring to the boil.
+Turn down the heat, cover the pot and leave to simmer until the vegetables are cooked.

-- To make the basil oil crush basil leaves with a mortar and pestle until you have a paste.
+- Crush basil leaves with a mortar and pestle until you have a paste.
 Then mix with olive oil and whisk together.
-If it isn’t mixing together well and is separating you can use the immersion blender quickly to blend it together nicely.
+If it isn't mixing together well and is separating you can use the immersion blender quickly to blend it together nicely.

 - Serve the soup with a drizzle of basil oil and some crusty bread for dipping (optional).